ondrejbiza/mdp_abstraction/README.md

 **Pick:**

+Bisimulation partitions each state separately:

 state partition = {{1}, {2}, {3}, {4}, {5}}

 **Redundant Pick:**

+Bisimulation does not offer much help with abstracting states, but it can find redundant states:

 state partition = {{1, 11}, {2, 12}, {3, 13}, {4, 14}, {5}}